spesic/shairport/README.md

 volumedown
 volumeup
 ```
-Your HTTP request must include an `Active-Remote` header with the value obtained from the fifo.
+Your HTTP request must include an `Active-Remote` header with the value obtained from the FIFO.

 Thanks